Model Predictive Control via Probabilistic Inference: A Tutorial and Survey: Tutorial on Probabilistic Inference-Based Model Predictive Control

-We begin by representing the optimal control problem in Eq.~(\ref{eq:ocp}) as a graphical model.
-A graphical model depicts dependencies between random variables, where nodes represent random variables and edges represent dependencies.
-Equation~(\ref{eq:ocp}) can be represented by the graphical model shown in Fig.~\ref{fig:graphical_model}.
-As illustrated, $\myvec{x}_{t+1}$ depends on $\myvec{u}_{t}$ and $\myvec{x}_{t}$, representing Eq.~(\ref{eq:dynamics}).
-Additionally, edges from $\myvec{x}_t$ and $\myvec{u}_t$ lead to $\myset{O}_t$, called the optimality variable, \ie, a virtual binary variable that returns whether the state and input are optimal ($\myset{O}_t = 1$) or not optimal ($\myset{O}_t = 0$).
-This $\myset{O}_t$ represents the cost function in Eq.~(\ref{eq:cost_func}).
+We rewrite the optimal control problem in Eq.~(\ref{eq:ocp}) as a graphical model.
+In a graphical model, nodes denote random variables and edges encode conditional dependencies.
+Figure~\ref{fig:graphical_model} shows the resulting factorization.
+In particular, the next state $\myvec{x}_{t+1}$ depends on the current state $\myvec{x}_t$ and control $\myvec{u}_t$, which corresponds to the dynamics in Eq.~(\ref{eq:dynamics}).

+The key additional node is $\myset{O}_t$, the \emph{optimality variable}.
+It is a virtual binary variable indicating whether the state--action pair at time $t$ is ``optimal'' ($\myset{O}_t=1$) or not ($\myset{O}_t=0$), and it will be used to encode the cost function in Eq.~(\ref{eq:cost_func}) as a likelihood term.